Trying to save more money but left feeling frustrated? Read on for 20 simple and creative ways to save money right now!

 1. Create a Monthly Budget

 Let’s tackle the biggest one first: creating a monthly budget you actually want to stick to.
-Creating and using a budget that works for you and your life is a huge key to being successful with saving money!
+Creating and using a budget that works for you and your life is a huge key to being successful with saving money, and an easy way to get started.

 Creating a budget allows you to have a clear idea of where your money goes, how much you can afford to spend and possibly places to trim expenses.
 The most effective thing I’ve found to help actually saving money is just sitting down and making a budget!
 For a long time I convinced myself that it was unnecessary but guess what: when I actually sat down and took a hard look at where my money was going, I was SHOCKED.